natkalia/Trip-Expenses-App/README.md

 - adding / modifying / deleting expenses (amount, currency, category, description)
 - generating trip summary -
-    comparison of spent and left amount according to budget, graph with expenses devided into categories
+    comparison of spent and left amount according to budget, graph with expenses divided into categories
 - main features can be used only by logged in users
 - exchange rates are converted dynamically to main budget currency using external API